MichalLytek/typegraphql-prisma/docs/advanced/additional-decorators.md

 When you need to apply some decorators like `@Authorized`, `@UseMiddleware` or `@Extensions` on the generated resolvers methods, you don't need to modify the generated source files.

 To support this, `typegraphql-prisma` generates two things: `applyResolversEnhanceMap` function and a `ResolversEnhanceMap` type.
-All you need to do is to create a config object, where you put the decorator functions (without `@`) in an array, and then call that function with that config, eg.:
+All you need to do is to create a config object, where you put the decorator functions (without `@`) in an array, and then call that function with that config.
+Remember that it has to be done before building the schema, eg.:

 ```ts
 import {